-- It is also our view that, for example, the use of proprietary automated host-to-host 20.59 (machine-to-machine) restricted networks, lodged or virtual corporate cards, such as those used within an access-controlled corporate travel management or corporate purchasing system, would potentially be within scope of this exemption. - 20.60 In our view, the use of physical corporate cards issued to employees for business expenditure in circumstances where a secure dedicated payment process and protocol is not used (eg where online purchases are made via a public website) would not fall within the scope of this exemption. - 20.61 Regulation 98 of the PSRs 2017 requires a PSP to provide us with regular, updated and comprehensive assessments of the operational and security risks relating to the payment services it provides and on the adequacy of the mitigation measures and control mechanisms implemented in response to those risks (see Chapter 18 -Operational and security risks).
+- incorporated entity, which would include companies and limited liability partnerships. and other entities with legal personality such as NHS Trusts and corporate cooperatives. - It is also our view that, for example, the use of proprietary automated host-to-host (machine-to-machine) restricted networks92, lodged93 or virtual94 corporate cards, such as those used within an access-controlled corporate travel management or corporate purchasing system, would potentially be within scope of this exemption. - 20.60 In our view, the use of physical corporate cards issued to employees for business expenditure in circumstances where a secure dedicated payment process and protocol is not used (eg where online purchases are made via a public website) would not fall. within the scope of this exemption. - 20.61 Regulation 98 of the PSRs 2017 requires a PSP to provide us with regular, updated and comprehensive assessments of the operational and security risks relating to the payment services it provides and on the adequacy of the mitigation measures and control mechanisms implemented in response to those risks (see Chapter 18 -Operational and security risks).
 PSPs not applying strong customer authentication under SCA-RTS Article 17 must ensure the processes and protocols not subject to strong customer authentication are specifically included in this assessment.
 This should incorporate a brief description of the payment service, an assessment of the levels of security achieved and a statement by the PSP that those levels of security are equivalent to those provided for by PSD2.
 Firms intending to operate under this exemption must provide us with this information by including it in an assessment submitted at least 3 months before relying on the exemption.
-See Chapter 13 -Reporting and notifications for more detail. - 20.62 To guarantee at least equivalent levels of security to those provided for by PSD2, the dedicated payment processes or protocols must be subject to the application of transaction monitoring (in line SCA-RTS Article 21), fraud prevention, security and encryption measures.
+See Chapter 13 -Reporting and notifications for more detail. - To guarantee at least equivalent levels of security to those provided for by PSD2, the dedicated payment processes or protocols must be subject to the application of transaction monitoring (in line SCA-RTS Article 21), fraud prevention, security and encryption measures95.
 These should enable the secure transmission of data and ensure the confidentiality and integrity of the payment service user's personalised security credentials, the identification, verification and authentication of the user, and non-repudiation of the transaction.
 PSPs should ensure that this is addressed in the above-mentioned assessment sent to us.
-We expect PSPs to demonstrate that where payments are initiated through use of dedicated payment processes and protocols, their fraud rate, as monitored at least on a quarterly basis in line with SCA-RTS Article 21 and calculated in accordance with SCA-RTS Article 19, is equivalent to, or lower than, the reference fraud rate for the same type of payment transaction indicated in the Annex to the SCA-RTS. - 20.63 Where a PSP chooses to apply this exemption, one option would be to obtain an annual independent audit of the dedicated payment processes or protocols which
+We expect PSPs to demonstrate that where payments are initiated through use of dedicated payment processes and protocols. their fraud rate, as monitored at least on a quarterly basis in line with SCA-RTS Article 21 and calculated in accordance with SCA-RTS Article 19, is equivalent to, or lower than, the reference fraud rate for the same type of payment transaction indicated in the Annex to the SCA-RTS. - 20.63 Where a PSP chooses to apply this exemption, one option would be to obtain an annual independent audit of the dedicated payment processes or protocols which